god-friend/Django_Website/README.md

 5. Articles can be created by either Teacher or Student
 6. Editing the Article by user

-### This Website is Tested in Brave Browser in Windows 10
+### This Website is Tested in Brave Browser and Microsoft Edge in Windows 10